mb09h530/Overleaf-tutorial/README.md

 ## Part 4: Saving your project

-You can save your document as a pdf by clicking on the menu PDF.
+You can save your document as a pdf by clicking on the menu _PDF_.

 ![](save_pdf.PNG)